JakubOchnik/CUDAimageProcessor/README.md

 # GPU-accelerated image processor
 A simple GPU-accelerated command-line image processor.
-Image editing operations are implemented on a GPU using CUDA, which can significantly speed-up hi-res image processing.
+Image processing features are implemented on a GPU using CUDA, which can significantly speed-up hi-res image processing.
 ## External libraries used:
 - NVIDIA CUDA (a capable GPU is required)
 - OpenCV